 Using Q&A and Bullet Lists

 Questions and answers make it easier for AI to extract relevant information.
 Your H2 and H3 headings should mirror real user queries.
 This approach works well for both SEO and AI readability.
-Bullet points offer three vital benefits:- Visual anchor points for readers

 - Quick digestion of key elements